 In order to maximize a QA team’s potential, combining the strengths of both approaches remains the best solution.
 Test automation works for common routine jobs where human attention quickly loses focus: app login, account creation, sending email notifications, etc.

 Manual testing works for higher, more sophisticated levels: user experience, interface usability.
-These cannot be checked through automated testing.
+These cannot be automated.

 Automated tests work best for the long haul when QA engineers must continuously check the same, previously stable code regarding any compatibility issues with each new update.

 Automated tests also need time and attention for development and maintenance: they, too, need updating to keep pace with development.
 Once the QA team stops updating automated tests, the tests will start crashing, increasing in frequency and losing their relevance to the source code they test.
 To make them useful, the team might have to rewrite them.

 The costs of analyze the results of autotests run (minutes)

 Saved time (hrs)

 Automated testing—when done professionally—makes it possible to check for possible software issues in a standardized, routine, efficient manner.
 This ensures software products are 99% bug free before entering the market, giving the needed assurance to customers of high quality and to businesses, a solid product.